The Toll of Infant Loss on L&D RNs

 Since many nurses have not received training in how to manage perinatal loss, perinatal bereavement training, such as Resolve Through Sharing, could prove helpful to nurses dealing with these sad occurrences.
 That training includes what to expect, how to talk to patients, and what to do or not do.

-Caring for the family
+Caring for the Family

 While nurses might be aching inside, they still need to take care of the family.

 “The literature says professional support is critical,” Hutti said.
-“If they get good professional support in the hospital and afterwards, they are more likely to end up doing as well as can be expected following a loss.”
+“If they get good professional support in the hospital and afterward, they are more likely to end up doing as well as can be expected following a loss.”

 Gestational date does not equate to the depth of the loss.
 If the parents have already started to think of the fetus as a baby or a son or a daughter, they experience a profound loss.